September 6, 2018 — Brian Wood, Lead Technical Marketing Writer, Document and Media Systems

 In order to make this data more accessible and easily computable, we created an internal version of the MGP data using the Wolfram Language’s entity framework.
 Using this dataset within the Wolfram Language allows one to easily make computations and visualizations that provide interesting and sometimes unexpected insights into mathematicians and their works.
 Note that for the time being, these entities are defined only in our private dataset and so are not (yet) available for general use.

-June 26, 2018 — Brian Wood, Lead Technical Marketing Writer, Technical Communications and Strategy Group
+June 26, 2018 — Brian Wood, Lead Technical Marketing Writer, Document and Media Systems

 In the past few decades, the process of redistricting has moved squarely into the computational realm, and with it the political practice of gerrymandering.
 But how can one solve the problem of equal representation mathematically?
 And what can be done to test the fairness of districts?
 In this post I’ll take a deeper dive with the Wolfram Language—using data exploration with Import and Association, built-in knowledge through the Entity framework and various GeoGraphics visualizations to better understand how redistricting works, where issues can arise and how to identify the effects of gerrymandering.